Information Technology2026-03-02T15:44:22-05:00

 Historically, information technology talent has been in short supply nationally, and regions like ours with educational institutions that can deliver a sustained pipeline of new workers with advanced skills have an advantage.

 The Northern Kentucky University (NKU) College of Informatics (COI) is one of just a handful of such colleges nationally.
 Enrollment in COI has grown steadily and also boasts a top-ranked Cyber Defense Team.
 The college has added several new degrees, including an applied software engineering degree focused on software security and user experience design in addition to a BS and MS in cybersecurity.
 COI is also partnering with some of the region’s largest and most important companies, including Macy’s and Kroger.
+Computer informatics technology and computer science are the number one and number three enrolled majors at NKU, with 50% of IT graduates specializing in cybersecurity or network security.

 Gateway Community & Technical College also offers training to build IT talent, enabling students to earn associate degrees across a spectrum of information technology fields, from cloud computing and information security to network administration and programming.
 The college also offers transfer pathways to NKU.